-We often see our favorite stars featured on the beach draped in layers of fine gold chains, chunky rings and ankle bracelets.
-This is a wonderful way to accessorize your favorite bikini and also to ruin a great piece of jewellery.
+We often see our favourite stars featured on the beach draped in layers of fine gold chains, chunky rings and ankle bracelets.
+This is a wonderful way to accessorise your bikini and also to ruin a great piece of jewellery.

-Not only with the sand scratch and damages the surface of gemstones (including diamonds) but the moisture in the air and fine spray has a harsh speedy effect on the tarnishing of fine metal.
+Not only will the sand scratch and damage the surface of gemstones but the moisture in the air and fine spray has a harsh speedy effect on the tarnishing of fine metal.